iti-luebeck/RTeasy2/README.md

 Desert
 ===============

-Desert is a development environment for register transfer language which offers functions to design and simulate a register transfer program.
+Desert ("Development Editor and Simulation Environment for Register Transfer") is a development environment for register transfer language which offers functions to design and simulate a register transfer program.

 Desert is the successor to [rteasy][rteasy].